yadavanuj1996/full-stack-web-development-notes/aws/cantrill-sa-c03/README.md

 - When a user access a resource all 3 below permission are checked & all of the policies rules are combined and then decision is taken on basis of Explicit Deny, Explicit Allow and Implicit Deny (in this order only)
   - IAM User Policy
   - IAM Group Policy (If user is part of any group)
-  - Resource Policy (This are written on Resources like S3/ EC2 and can only be assigned to IAM User or IAM Role & not to IAM Group)
+  - Resource Policy (This are written on Resources like S3/ EC2 and can only be assigned to IAM User or IAM Role using arn & not to IAM Group)
 - Inline policy is when we create JSON and apply it to 3 users separately.
 (JSON has to be applied on all 3 accounts)
   - Exception case use when explicit permission  allow/deny for user.
 - Managed Policies